zooshgroup/bitbucket-tools/packages/bitbucket-code-insights/README.md

-# Zoosh Bitbucket Coverage Report Uploader
+# Zoosh Bitbucket Code Insights

-This script, uploadReportToBitbucket, is responsible for uploading coverage reports to Bitbucket repositories.
+The Zoosh Bitbucket Code Insights is a versatile tool designed for uploading reports to Bitbucket repositories.
 It constructs the URL for the Bitbucket API based on the provided external ID (which represents the name of the report), and then sends a PUT request to update the report.
 The report body is formatted as JSON and includes details such as title, report type, details, result, and data.
 Upon successful upload, the script logs the response from Bitbucket.

 ## Installation